ilkayBedrock/eudev-iinitt/README.md

 the aim of isolating udev from any particular flavor of system initialization.
 In this case, the isolation is from systemd.

+!!!!!
+INSTALLING EUDEV WILL GONNA MAKE SYSTEMD CANT BOOT THE ENTIRE SYSTEM.
+YOU HAVE BEEN WARNED !!!!!

 iinitt to eudev{d,adm}: https://github.com/ilkayBedrock/iinitt-to-eudev

 Homepage: https://github.com/eudev-project/eudev